sangsjr/De-AR/Technical.md

 2. **Outline Material (The Blue Border):** Uses a **Vertex Shader**.
 It takes the original geometry and pushes the vertices outward along their normals (`pos = position + normal * thickness`).
 This creates the blue frame without overlapping the "hole" created by the mask.

+### `hand-ray-sync` (Anatomical Raycasting)

+This component dynamically binds a hidden raycaster to the user's actual index finger using the WebXR `XRHand` API.
+By calculating the directional vector between the index finger's proximal joint (`index-finger-phalanx-proximal`) and its tip (`index-finger-tip`), it ensures the interaction ray perfectly aligns with the anatomical pointing direction of the finger, rather than defaulting to the forearm/wrist angle.

+### `smart-morphable` (Spatial Volumetric Morphing)

+Attached to algorithmically recognized 2D shapes, this component monitors the object's distance from the camera.
+If the user physically "pushes" the 2D window more than 50cm away from its original spawn point relative to the camera, it triggers a spatial transformation.
+It morphs the 2D plane into a 1:1 volumetric 3D counterpart (e.g., Rectangle to Box, Circle to Sphere, Triangle to Cone), utilizing the standard 1-second wireframe preview transition during the shift.

 ---

 ## 3. The Two-Stage Object Lifecycle